 It also has stunning old architecture.
 The country was a Spanish colony and therefore the architecture is similar.
 If you want to see the best buildings, explore Havana, the nation’s famous capital.

 Cuba has a pleasant tropical climate which makes it a warm, sunny destination to visit.
 The dry season is the best time to visit the country, lasting from November to April.
 The average high temperature during this season is 27 degrees Celsius.
 Evenings tend to be cooler.
 Rains are quite infrequent during this time of the year and there is plenty of glorious sunshine to enjoy.

 The climate varies in each region of Cuba.
 The southern part of the country is more prone to hurricanes and tropical storms.
 Western Cuba often experiences temperatures below 10 degrees Celsius during winter and spring.
-Southeast Cuba receives the least rain fall in the country.
-For cooler climate, visit the mountains with higher altitudes like the Sierra Maestra.
+Southeast Cuba receives the least rainfall in the country.
+For a cooler climate, visit the mountains with higher altitudes like the Sierra Maestra.

 Although many Cubans speak English, as well as some other European languages, it is recommended that you learn a few simple Spanish phrases such as "por favor" (please) and "gracias" (thank you) to get along better with the locals.

 Because of the climate in Cuba, dress is usually informal.
 However, locals can be quite conventional in appearance.
 It is therefore recommended that shorts should only be worn at the beach.
 When traveling, women should also choose conventional, modest attire.
 This is particularly important when visiting religious sites.
 It should also be noted that Cubans frown upon public displays of affection.